annastep19/WSBPRISMPrediction/README.md

 # Wrong sign background PRISM prediction

 Code of Anna Stepanova for DUNE-PRISM group.
-Section 2.1 and "linearComb" directory are based on Den's code: https://github.com/DanielMDouglas/prism_fitting
+Section 2.1 and "linearComb" directory are based on Daniel Douglas' code: https://github.com/DanielMDouglas/prism_fitting

 > Some notes:
 >